Ndanu-eng/BANK-CHURN-PREDICTION/README.md

 Before this rename your notebook to what you are working on i.e edaanalysis.ipynb,Datacleaning.ipynb<b> don't leave it to untitled.ipynb</b>

-Work on your notebook,Google Colab allows you to collaborate with others.You can work with someone.
+Work on your notebook according to the task in the milestones.

  ### Create a New Branch: